trosenkrantz/RAPTOR/README.md

     }
 }
 ```
 RAPTOR checks for matching inputs in the order of appearance.
-It ignores simple line and block comments.
+It ignores simple line and block comments but does not use JSON5.

-### SNMP
+## SNMP
 For SNMP auto-replies, `input` is the OID in dot notation and `output` is the BER encoding of the response variable.

 If RAPTOR finds no output to an SNMP auto-reply, it responds with Null.

 See [snmp-replies.json](src/main/distributions/snmp-replies.json) for an example.

-### TCP
+## TCP
-For TCP auto-replies, it passes TCP input to the state machine byte by byte.
+For TCP auto-replies, RAPTOR passes input to the state machine byte by byte.
 Thus, RAPTOR behaves the same regardless of how data is buffered.

+See [tcp-replies.json](src/main/distributions/tcp-replies.json) for an example.

+## WebSocket
+For WebSocket auto-replies, `input` is the whole payload data received, either for a text or binary frame.

 See [tcp-replies.json](src/main/distributions/tcp-replies.json) for an example.